Welcome to the Freedom of Information Act (FOIA) Electronic Reading Room for the Department of Energy at Headquarters.

 - Other Records of Interest

 - Health, Safety, and Security

 - Other Records

 The Office of Administration manages many recycling activities at DOE Headquarters that significantly impact energy and the environment.
 The Department of Energy Headquarters has instituted several recycling programs, starting with standard, solid waste recycling in 1991, and has expanded to include carpeting, batteries, and toner cartridges.

-In FY 2016, DOE Headquarters recycled 230 tons of waste which earned over $5,400 in GSA credits that were provided to the Sheila Jo Watkins Memorial Child Development Centers.
-Since the recycling program began in 1991 over 7,500 tons of waste have been recycled earning over $376,000 for the Child Development Centers.
-An additional $13,800 was saved in FY 2016 by not paying for the recyclable waste to be hauled away as trash.
+In FY 2017, DOE Headquarters recycled 350 tons of waste which earned over $5,400 in GSA credits that were provided to the Sheila Jo Watkins Memorial Child Development Centers.
+Since the recycling program began in 1991 over 8,000 tons of waste have been recycled earning over $385,000 for the Child Development Centers.

 In FY 2016, DOE Headquarters replaced and recycled over 20,000 square yards of carpeting - enough to cover almost 3-1/2 football field!
 All carpet installed is composed of 45% to 62% recycled content fibers, and 100% recycled content backing.
 We require that 100% of the carpet removed be recycled into carpet products and other by products and not be sent to landfills.
 The recycled carpeting is made into other carpeting, car parking blocks, flooring, and other consumer products, closing the loop in the recycling process and fulfilling the goal of reusing materials.